-Our results of operations are difficult to predict, and, we have experienced, and may continue to experience, significant volatility in our stock price as a result.
+We have experienced, and may continue to experience, significant volatility in our stock price.

 A variety of factors may cause the price of our stock to be volatile.
 For example, our results of operations are difficult to predict and have fluctuated from time to time in the past.
 We expect that our results of operations may continue to fluctuate from time to time in the future.
 It is possible that our results of operations in some reporting periods will be below market expectations.
 If our results of operations for a particular reporting period are lower than the market expectations for such reporting period, investors may react negatively and, as a result, the price of our stock may materially decline.